The Commonplace

 0.04

 Global sensitivity (variance-based) analysis shows labor-market equilibrium outcomes are overwhelmingly driven by AI-related parameters.
-Wages positive medium labor-market equilibrium (wage bill / labor stock)
+Wages positive labor-market equilibrium (wage bill / labor stock)

 n=8